- Height: 22-26 inches

 They’re not the largest dogs you’ll ever see, but they’re big and strong enough to intimidate many people – even if they’re acting perfectly friendly.

 This breed is not afraid to bite small dogs and are known as potential biters of people, as well.
-There are a large number of German Shepherd attacks, but at the same time, the popularity of the breed itself is a major contributing factor.
+There are a large number of German Shepherd attacks, but at the same time, the popularity of the breed itself is a major contributing factor for those numbers, so keep that in mind.

 Common Health Problems